CurveDocs/curve-resources/docs/lending/leverage.md

 | 1000 crvUSD| 2000 crvUSD| 1 ETH | 2 ETH | 3 ETH | 3x | 3000 crvUSD | 2 ETH |

 !!!warning "Warning"
-    Multiplied profits from leverage also means multiplied loses when prices decrease.
+    Leverage multiplies both profits AND losses.
+A price decrease will result in proportionally larger losses based on your leverage amount.

+---

+# **Leverage Methods**

-## **Leverage Looping**
+## **Manual Leverage Looping**

-Anyone can create their own leverage in any lending market, let's see how it can be done:
+Users can create leverage in any crvUSD or lending market through manual looping:

 ![Leverage Looping](../images/lending/leverage_simple.svg#only-light){: .centered }
 ![Leverage Looping](../images/lending/leverage_simple.svg#only-dark){: .centered }

-In the above example Alice can create her own leverage by simply continually depositing her WETH, borrowing crvUSD, swapping the borrowed crvUSD back to WETH, and then depositing the new WETH, and borrowing more crvUSD.
-This process can be repeated as much as desired, but each time the user will loop less and less as the loan LTV is always less than 100%.
+Users, in this process:

+1. Deposit WETH as collateral
+2. Borrow crvUSD
+3. Swap borrowed crvUSD back to WETH
+4. Repeat the process

-If 1 WETH is worth 3,000 crvUSD and the user has borrowed 6,000 crvUSD then that is called 2x leverage.
+Each loop provides less additional leverage since loan LTV is always below 100%.
+If a user uses 1 WETH worth 3,000 crvUSD, and borrows a total of 6,000 crvUSD, this is called 2x leverage.

+---

 ## **Built-in Leverage**

-Some Curve Lending markets allow leverage without doing the looping strategy mentioned above.
-This built-in leverage allows the user to achieve their desired leverage using a single transaction.
-Only some lending markets have this functionality, below is a image of the lending UI which shows the WBTC market.
-This market allows a leverage of up to 11x.
+All crvUSD minting markets and some Curve lending markets offer built-in leverage functionality, allowing users to achieve their desired leverage in a single transaction.
+Below is a image of the lending UI showing the WBTC lending market, this market allows built-in leverage of up to 11x.

+*Note: This feature is not available in crvUSD markets.*

 ![UI Leverage](../images/ui/leverage.png){: .centered }

-Built-in leverage works and can be used in the following way:
+How built-in leverage works:

 ![UI Leverage](../images/lending/leverage.svg){: .centered }

-### **Depositing a combination of assets**
+### **Depositing Combined Assets (Curve Lending Only)**

-Instead of depositing only WETH, Curve Lending also lets Alice deposit crvUSD and WETH together.
-If Alice chooses to do this, then any crvUSD she deposits will be added to the borrowed crvUSD and converted to WETH through 1inch before it's all deposited into the lending market, let's look at that quickly below.
+Users can deposit both crvUSD and collateral assets (e.g., WETH) together.
+In this case, during the single transaction:

+1. WETH collateral is used to borrow crvUSD
+2. Borrowed crvUSD is added to the deposited crvUSD
+3. The total amount is converted to WETH through 1inch
+4. All assets are deposited into the lending market

 ![Leverage with a combination of assets](../images/lending/add_both_leverage.svg){: .centered }

-*Note: as Alice's total collateral is still worth 3,000 crvUSD (1,500 crvUSD + 0.5 WETH), with 5x leverage she still borrows 12,000 crvUSD (4x her deposited collateral).
-Also, the repayments transaction and profit made in this instance work exactly the same as shown in the other image above as all the collateral is converted to WETH even though she deposited WETH and crvUSD together.*
+*Note: With combined deposits, the leverage calculation remains the same.
+For example, with 1,500 crvUSD + 0.5 WETH (total value 3,000 crvUSD) at 5x leverage, the borrowed amount is still 12,000 crvUSD (4x deposited collateral).
+Repayment process and profit calculation remain unchanged from single-asset deposits, and after repayment the user will receive profit in their borrowed asset.*